tagohd/mono/Outline.md

 - With the spell and the message, Luke should be able to defeat AL.

 ### 2.3.2 The Resurrection
 - Despite this, AL is *still* able to defeat them easily.
+(He'll just have to try harder.)
 - Case sacrifices himself to save Luke.
 - Just as AL is preparing to cast Reverse Fate, Luke cries out for him to wait.
 He has a message from James.
 - AL casts Reverse Fate anyway, but, for some reason, instead of resurrecting James, it resets the timeline to the beginning of the story.